Oneil Cruz

 Oneil Cruz (born October 4, 1998) is a Dominican professional baseball center fielder and shortstop for the Pittsburgh Pirates of Major League Baseball (MLB).
 He made his MLB debut in 2021 and led the National League (NL) in stolen bases in 2025.
+He earned a bronze medal with the Dominican Republic national team at the 2026 World Baseball Classic.

 Career

 Los Angeles Dodgers

 Cruz signed with the Los Angeles Dodgers in July 2015 as an international free agent for a $950,000 signing bonus.
 Cruz made his professional debut in 2016 with DSL Dodgers 1, batting .294 with 23 runs batted in (RBI) in 55 games.
 He began the 2017 season with the Great Lakes Loons.

 Pittsburgh Pirates

 On July 31, 2017, the Dodgers traded Cruz and Angel German to the Pirates in exchange for Tony Watson.
 He was then assigned to the West Virginia Power.
 In 105 games between the two clubs, he slashed .237/.297/.350 with 10 home runs and 44 RBI.

-In 2018, he played for the West Virginia Power, batting .286 with 14 home runs and 56 RBI in 103 games, earning South Atlantic League All-Star honors.
+In 2018, he returned to the Power, batting .286 with 14 home runs and 56 RBI in 103 games, earning South Atlantic League All-Star honors.

-Cruz began 2019 at High–A level with the Bradenton Marauders, before suffering a right foot fracture on April 27.
-After missing two months due to the fractured foot, Cruz was assigned to the rookie-level Gulf Coast League Pirates on June 24.
+Cruz began 2019 at High-A level with the Bradenton Marauders, before suffering a right foot fracture on April 27.
+After missing two months due to the injury, he was assigned to the rookie-level Gulf Coast League Pirates on June 24.
 On July 28, Cruz was promoted to the Double-A Altoona Curve.
 He hit .298 in 73 games for the 2019 season across the three teams.

-On November 20, 2019, the Pirates added Cruz to their 40-man roster to protect him from the Rule 5 draft.
+After the season, he played in the Arizona Fall League, then the Pirates added Cruz to their 40-man roster to protect him from the Rule 5 draft.
 He did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.

 Cruz split the 2021 minor league season between Altoona and the Triple-A Indianapolis Indians, hitting a combined .310/.375/.594 with 17 home runs, 47 RBI, and 19 stolen bases.

-On October 2, 2021, Cruz was promoted to the active roster for the first time to make his MLB debut.
-He appeared in two Major League games in the 2021 season and hit his first career home run on October 3 in Pittsburgh.
+On October 2, Cruz was promoted to the active roster for the first time to make his MLB debut in the last games of the season.
+He appeared in two major league games in the 2021 season and hit his first career home run on October 3 in Pittsburgh.